genestack/user-tutorials/user-guide/source/guide/getting-help.rst

 *Unmasked* genomes contain all repeats and low complexity regions without any changes.

-**How do I change the name of the file?**
+**How can I rename a file?**

-Click file name and select "Rename" option in the context menu.
+In the File Browser, click on the file name and select the "Rename" option in the context menu.

-**Where can I find the file I created like Import templates, Mapped reads or analysis results?**
+**I've created a file.
+Where can I find it?**

-All the files that you create in Genestack go to your "Created files" folder.
+All the files that you create within Genestack go to your "Created files" folder.
+Files that you import to Genestack go into your "Imported files" folder.
+Both folders are accessible from the dashboard and the file browser.

 .. _tutorial: https://genestack.com/tutorial/reproducing-your-work-with-data-flows/
 .. _Getting Started: https://genestack.com/blog/2016/01/06/getting-started/